GIFU Chochin (Lanterns)

-Gifu Chochin were first made by Juzo, a lantern maker in Gifu and the abundant supply of local bamboo and paper contributed greatly to the development of the craft.
-It seems that lanterns with similar features to those available today were in general circulation around the first half of the 19th century, and while some were used for the Obon festival or Festival of the Dead, others were simply lit to enjoy the coolness of a summer evening.
+Gifu lanterns were first produced by the lantern maker Juzo, who took advantage of Gifu’s abundant supply of bamboo and paper.
+Lanterns with features similar to those available today were being produced around the first half of the 19th century.
+Many such lanterns were used for the Obon festival, while others were lit to enjoy the cool summer evenings.

 How to make

-First, the form for the lantern is assembled, and the bamboo strips are wrapped in a spiral pattern following grooves in the form.
-Next, glue is applied to the bamboo strips, and washi paper or silk is pasted on, and the excess is trimmed off.
-Pictures are painted on either with a stencil or freehand, and when the lantern dries, it is removed from the form, and rings are attached to the top and bottom, then fittings are attached and the lantern is complete.
+First, the frame is assembled by wrapping bamboo strips in a spiral pattern around a mold.
+Next, glue is applied to the bamboo strips, and washi paper or silk is affixed, with any excess parts trimmed off.
+Pictures are painted either freehand or with a stencil, and after the paint dries, rings are attached to the top and bottom along with the fittings.